akauppi/3sleeves-api/design/Streams API.md

 - sub-paths
 - who created the path
 - creation time
+- who sealed and when (if sealed)
 - overall retention quota (if any)

-Note: For metadata, we can easily use a stream for that, e.g. ".info" to tell who to contact etc. about the logs in the path.
-Such things don't need to be formulated by the Streams API, at all.
+Note: For application level metadata, we can easily use a normal stream for that, e.g. ".info" to tell who to contact etc. about the logs in the path.
+Such things don't need to be formulated within the Streams API.

 Access requirements: